mkenney/docker-devenv/README.md

 This project began as a way for me to easily move my development enviroment around with me, but is quickly turning into my primary IDE.

-The goal is to have a fully scripted development environment build that contains all the tools I need to do my daily work (mainly PHP, Javascript, Perl, Bash, Python, etc.) and a control script that allows me to treat container instances as individual projects.
+The goal is to have a fully scripted development environment build that contains all the tools I need to do my daily work (mainly PHP, Javascript, Perl, Bash, Python, Go, etc.) and a control script that allows me to treat container instances as individual projects.
 Essentially, a fully customized linux instance dedicated to a single software development project.

 ## Docker image

 * [mkenney/devenv](https://hub.docker.com/r/mkenney/devenv/)

-Based on [php:5 Offical](https://hub.docker.com/_/php/) (debian:jessie).
+Based on [php:7 Offical](https://hub.docker.com/_/php/) (debian:jessie).
 The default bash environment is based on [mkenney/terminal_config](https://github.com/mkenney/terminal_config) and, when using the `devenv` cli, initializes and attaches to a tmux session when you connect to the container.
 Because this assumes `vim` will be the primary editor, the default command-prefix key has been remapped to `C-\`.
 You can specify a secondary prefix key with the `--tmux-prefix` option or use your own `.tmux.conf` file using the `--tmux` option.

 The default user is modified when the container is initialized so it becomes the owner of the project directory on the host and belongs to the same group so new files will be created with the same uid/gid on the host.